-NRIC No./Passport No.
+Full Name NRIC No./Passport No. Proportion of Shareholdings

+No. of Shares %

+Address

-Item Agen da 1.
-To receive Audited Financial Statements for the financial year ended 31 December 2013 and the Reports of the Directors and Auditors thereon.
-Resolution For Against 2. clare a Single Tier Final Dividend of 2% for the financial year ended cember 2013.
-1 3. prove the payment of Directors' fee of RM296,000 for the financial ended 31 December 2013.
+ltem Agen da 1. eive Audited Financial Statements for the financial year ended 31 Dors and Auditors thereon. ecember 20 14 and the R eports of the Ordin ary Bu siness Resolution For Against 2. clare a Single Tier Final Dividend of 3.5 sen for the financial year 31 December 2014.
+1 3.
+To approve the payment of Directors' fee of RM290,500 for the financial year ended 31 December 2014.
 2 4.
-To re- elect the following Directors who retire pursuant to Article 106 of the Company's Ar ticles of Asso ociation: (a) Mr. Siah Chin Leong 3 (b) Ms. Ng Lee Thin 4 5.
-To re-elect the following Director who retires by rotation pursuant to Article 120 of the Company's Articles of Association: (a) Mr. Lim Hun Swee 5 6. appoint Messrs Crowe Horwath as Auditors of the Company and to rise the Directors to fix their remuneration.
-6 Spec ial Bu siness: 7. rity to Directors to issue and allot shares pursuant to Section 132D of ompanies Act, 1965.
-7 ate with an "X" in the appropriate space how you wish your proxy to roxy will vote or abstain at his/her discretion.) vote.
-If no spe ecific direction n as to voting Dated t this day of 2014.
+To re-elect the following Directors who retire by rotation pursuant to Article 120 of the Company's Articles Association: (a) Mr. Edward Goh Swee Wang 3 (b) Datuk Kamaludin Bin Yusoff 4 5.
+To re-appoint Messrs Crowe Horwath as Auditors of the Company and to authorise the Directors to fix their remuneration.
+5 Spec ial Bu siness: 6. rity to Directors to issue and allot shares pursuant to Section 132D of ompanies Act, 1965.
+6

+(\ Please indicate with an "X" in the appropriate space how you wish your proxy to vote.
+If no specific direction as to voting is given, the proxy will vote or abstain at his/her discretion.)